GalaxyGate/guides/docs/hosting/discord/python.md

     Encountering a `ModuleNotFound: No module named 'discord'` when trying to run the command above?
 Chances are is you didn't activate the virtual environment or install the dependency.

-Now you can close your SSH client, but chances are is that your bot will stop as well which can be frustrating.
+Now you can close your SSH client, but chances are is that your bot will stop which can be frustrating.
 Luckily, you can solve this by using a process manager such as `systemd` or a terminal multiplexer like `screen` to keep the session alive when you close your SSH connection.
 Read further down to learn how to utilize these programs.